High blood pressure could raise brain disease risk

 Nurse taking patient's blood pressure measurement

 Blood pressure is known to be associated with both stroke and dementia, according to Zoe Arvanitakis, MD, MS, of the Rush Alzheimer’s Disease Center at Rush University Medical Center in Chicago, and a Fellow of the American Academy of Neurology.
-Her latest research, published in July 2018 in Neurology, is aimed at deepening our understanding of this connection.
+She's the lead author of a study published in July 2018 in Neurology aimed at deepening our understanding of this connection.

-Doctors followed 1,288 patients in the last years of life, taking their blood pressure annually, then searching for evidence of brain disease after death.
-Dr. Arvanitakis and her colleagues looked for three different malformations common in diseased brains—plaques (protein that accumulates and hardens in the spaces between nerve cells), tangles (twisted fibers inside the brain cells), as well as infarcts, an area where brain tissue is damaged due to an interruption in blood supply, which can happen during a stroke.
+For the study, healthcare providers (HCPs) followed 1,288 patients in the last years of life, taking their blood pressure annually, then searching for evidence of brain disease after death.
+Dr. Arvanitakis and her colleagues looked for three different malformations common in diseased brains:

 So what does this mean for you?
 So far, nothing has changed in the way we treat these diseases, but there are steps you can take to safeguard your brain health.

-You should continue to work with your doctor to manage it, whether that’s through lifestyle changes alone or with the help of medication.
+• If you have high blood pressure: Continue to work with your HCP to manage it, whether that’s through lifestyle changes alone or with the help of medication.

-Consider looking at your diet and activity levels, as well as your lifestyle behaviors, to see where you can make some healthy changes and talk to a medical professional about your concerns.
+• If you have risk factors for Alzheimer's disease: Consider looking at your diet and activity levels, as well as your lifestyle behaviors, to see where you can make some healthy changes.
+Talk to a medical professional about your concerns.

 “More research is needed on the effects of blood pressure in older persons on the brain, and to determine what blood pressure targets should be in older people, before clinical guidance can be provided,” says Dr. Arvanitakis about the study’s results.
 This research is just the beginning, but it could lead the way for new discoveries, and a much better understanding of the links between late-life blood pressure and the brain.